Doña Ana County Court Records

 Birth and death records

 Birth and death certificates for events that occurred in Doña Ana County can be obtained from the Doña Ana County Health Center or the New Mexico Department of Health, Vital Records.
 Each certified copy costs $10.00.
 Access is restricted to the record subject, immediate family members, or authorized representatives for records less than 100 years old.
-Requesters must present a valid government-issued photo ID.
+You'll need to present a valid government-issued photo ID when requesting these records.

 Doña Ana County Health Center